fbpx

 Organizations will be required to demonstrate matching funds on a 1:1 basis for the grant amount.

-To demonstrate the match, your expenses and revenues should each be at least double your GIG Fund grant.
-Potential sources for the match include salaries and wages, in-kind contributions, volunteer hours, earned and contributed revenue (donations, ticket sales, other non-Federal grants), or cash.
+To demonstrate the match, your expenses should be at least double your GIG Fund grant.
+Potential sources for the match include salaries and wages, in-kind contributions, volunteer hours, earned and contributed revenue (donations, ticket sales, other non-Federal grants), or cash from the applicant or partner organizations.

 Federal funds cannot be used as match.